Josephine Shaw Lowell

-Josephine Shaw Lowell (December 16, 1843 – October 12, 1905) was a Progressive Reform leader in the United States in the Nineteenth century.
-She is best known for creating the New York Consumers League in 1890.
+Josephine Shaw Lowell (December 16, 1843 – October 12, 1905) was an American Progressive advocate who founded the New York Consumers League in 1890.
 Seth Low's biographer described her as the "grand dame of the social reformers".

 Early life

 Josephine Shaw was born in the West Roxbury section of Roxbury, Massachusetts into a wealthy New England family in 1843.
 Her parents, Francis George and Sarah Blake (Sturgis) Shaw, were Unitarian philanthropists and intellectuals who encouraged their five children to study, learn and become involved in their communities.
 They lived for some years in France and Italy and then settled on Staten Island while Josephine (known as "Effie") was a child.
 Her brother was the Civil War officer Robert Gould Shaw.